- Room 502, Rolle Building, Drake Circus, Plymouth, PL4 8AA

 Liz specialises in inclusion, critical theory and teachers’ professional development.
-She supervises doctoral students researching inclusion-related topics and leads postgraduate modules related to inclusive education.
+She supervises doctoral students researching inclusion-related topics.
+She is Deputy Programme Lead on the MAEd programme and leads modules related to inclusive education.
 A key interest is senior leaders’ and educational professionals’ negotiation of conflicting governmental imperatives.

 2019 – date.
 Graduate School of Education, University of Exeter.
 Research Fellow.
 Co-investigator in jointly led (University of Plymouth) multi-strand research project on ‘off rolling’; research design; supporting design of data collection instruments; related publications; project development.

 2013 – date.
 Plymouth University, SEN Coordination Programme.
 Lecturer (Associate Lecturer 2013-8).
 Providing SENCo programme-wide support; tutoring / teaching groups within the SWC; assessment.
 Lecturing, tutoring and assessment on a MA in Education programme.
 Doctoral supervision (inclusion-related).

 2012-15 Visiting fellow.
 Graduate School of Education, Bristol University, Bristol, U.K.